MikeWellnitz/Credit-Risk-Classification/README.md

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1: Linear Regression
        * This model resulted in a 94.4% balanced accuracy score.
 Regarding the "Healthy Loans" (0), the model's precision and recall scores show it did a perfect job of both predicting the correct "loan_status" and also everything else

-  * This model resulted in a 94.4% balanced accuracy score.
-Regarding the "Healthy Loans" (0), the model's precision and recall scores show it did a perfect job of both predicting the correct "loan_status" and also everything else